eoinobrien/eoinobrien.ie/_drafts/another-luas-app.md

 So that was the first thing I wanted, operating hours.

 It's got some nice features that I'm proud of:
-Clock face eleven-thirty
-First and last tram information
+🕦 First and last tram information
-High voltage sign
-Super speedy
+⚡ Super speedy
-⭐
-Favorite Stations
+⭐ Favorite Stations
-Anticlockwise downwards and upwards open circle arrows Automatic forecast refresh
+🔄️ Automatic forecast refresh
-Bicycle
-Station facilities
+🚲 Station facilities
-No entry sign
-No ads
+⛔ No ads

 Introducing